-With regards to assessing the different financing solutions and options available, you should also map out your priorities from a financing perspective, with a focus on identifying where you sit on the following questions:
+With regards to assessing the different finance models and options available, you should also map out your priorities from a financing perspective, with a focus on identifying where you sit on the following questions:

-- Do you have a requirement around minimum payback period for energy-efficiency and decarbonisation measures? - ✓ Do you have free cashflow available to invest in the measures without needing to take on debt or access other financing solutions? - Do you want to and/or are you in a position to take on debt?
-Consider this both from a credit rating perspective and with regards to the impact on existing debt covenants and ability to access debt in the future for business priorities. - ✓ Are you interested in working with a lessor to access specific equipment, even though this may create both an asset and a debt on your balance sheet? - ✓ Do you have a preference to own the assets from Day 1? - ✓ Do you want to take on performance risk relating to the efficiency/decarbonisation measures or would you prefer for that to be managed by the supplier/installer? - Are you looking for price certainty for a fixed period, particularly in the context of volatile and rising energy costs? - ✓ If you are a tenant, how many years are left on your lease term and can you approach your landlord to discuss this area, with a view to sharing cost, perhaps through service agreement charges or in some other way? - Do you have sufficient knowledge inhouse to assess the various financing options available to you or should you obtain external support?
+- Do you have free cashflow available to invest in the measures without needing to take on debt or access other finance options? - ✓ Do you want to and/or are you able to take on debt?
+Consider this both from a credit rating perspective and with regards to the impact on existing debt covenants and ability to access debt in the future for business priorities. - ✓ Are you interested in working with a lessor to access specific equipment, even though this may create both an asset and a debt on your balance sheet? - ✓ Do you have a preference to own the assets from Day 1? - ✓ Do you want to take on performance risk relating to the efficiency/decarbonisation measures or would you prefer for that to be managed by the supplier/installer? - ✓ Do you have sufficient knowledge inhouse to assess the various financing options available to you or should you obtain external support?